logo for exercise for weight loss

 How to Check Your Target Heart Rate

-During your aerobic workout you want to periodically check your heart rate.
-To do this simply place two fingers on either your wrist or your neck.
 Find your pulse and then watching the clock, count the number of beats for 10 seconds.

-Write down your 10 second rate from the target heart rate chart above and keep this handy while you exercise.
 Then when you take your 10 second heart rate compare it to your number to ensure you are within your zone.

 Learn the importance of exercising within your heart rate range and understand how the target heart rate chart numbers should be used to maximize your workout.

-Related Articles
+Additional Articles

 Calories Burned During Exercise